User37som/libbitcoin/bx-tx-encode.md

                      otherwise.
 The same seed should NOT be used for
                      multiple outputs.
 -v [--version]       The transaction version.

-Arguments (positional):

-TRANSACTION          The encoded transaction file path.
-If not specified
-                     the transaction is written to STDOUT.
 ```
 See also [tx-decode](bx-tx-decode).
 ### Example 1